 The first track The End growls back at you, kind of reminiscent to Arch Enemy in style.
-The second on the list, Save me is actually starting off in an amazing way, with a spoken monologue of disturbing quality, true to the overall theme.
-I do like the switch between growls and clear vocals in there.
-The change between soft and rocky Van Halst likes to employ – this switch between hot and cold – strongly features in Ryan’s Song.
+The second on the list, Save me actually starts off in an amazing way, with a spoken monologue of disturbing quality, true to the overall theme.
+I do like the switch between growls and clear vocals in there, though.
+The change between soft and rocky Van Halst likes to employ.
+This switch between hot and cold, strongly features in Ryan’s Song.
 At first you wonder where this is going with this track and it is then, that they flip the switch.
 Not bad.

 The album made it onto the 2016 Top 10 Records.
 Congratulations!

 Record Rating: 9/10 | Label: Self-Released | Web: Official Site